• Home

 Instructions

-• Beat in the egg, vanilla and molasses.
-Beat in the softened bran.
+• Beat in the egg and the bran mixture.

-• Mix together the flours, oats, cinnamon, salt, baking soda and powder.
+• Mix together the flour, oats, cinnamon, salt, baking soda and baking powder.

-• Add the flour mixture, alternately with milk, to the bran mixture, beginning and ending with the flour mixture.
+• Add the flour mixture, alternately with buttermilk, to the bran mixture, beginning and ending with the flour mixture.
+This is a fairly fluid batter, not one you can pile.
+Let the muffin batter stand for 10 minutes.

 Keyword Bran Muffins